goujilinouhaila-coder/Multiplication_table/doc/_build/html/_sources/rst/Process_vis.rst.txt

 This folder contains all the functions and class that designate the graphic part of the project, which uses several graphic tools, such as Tkinter, Canvas and other Widgets.
-We have two types of representation, one which is fixed and the other is interactive.
+We have two types of representations, one which is fixed and the other which is interactive.
-It also exists other aspects of the interface as an example : The GIF generator and other aspects of the representation such as the **TABLE** button.
+There also are other aspects of the interface as an example : The GIF generator and other aspects of the representation such as the **TABLE** button.

 Base visualization